survivant/quarkus/extensions/resteasy-reactive/rest/runtime/README.md

 - Annotation-based filters, interceptors and exception mappers: @ServerResponseFilter on a method declares a filter, all parameters are injected automatically, and the return type can be `Response`, `Optional<Response>` or `Uni<Response>`
 - Local annotation-based exception mappers: if declared in a JAX-RS endpoint, local to that endpoint
-- Add or generify `Response`: this allows scanners to know the type of a response and optimise or produce valid openapi.
+- Add or generify `Response`: this allows scanners to know the type of a response and optimize or produce valid openapi.
 - Parameter-less `@*Param` annotations, make `@Context` optional for method parameters, same for `@PathParam` when there's a path param declared with the same name.